nimiq/oasis-watch/README.md

 ```bash
 npm run build
 ```

+This will build the app into the `public` folder, which can then be deployed.

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).